eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.cube.measure.multiple.md

 ## Database Schema

 The cube defined in this example is based on a single table that stores all the data.
-The table, named Fact, contains four columns: KEY, VALUE1, VALUE2, and VALUE3.
-The KEY column acts as a discriminator, while the VALUE1, VALUE2, and VALUE3 columns contain the measurements to be aggregated.
+The table, named `Fact`, contains four columns: `KEY`, `VALUE1`, `VALUE2`, and `VALUE3`.
+The `KEY` column acts as a discriminator, while the `VALUE1`, `VALUE2`, and `VALUE3` columns contain the measurements to be aggregated.

 ```xml